MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

    > [!NOTE]
    > If you want to connect to [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, then you must choose the **Business Central (on-premises)** connector in step 3.

-4. Power Apps will connect to your [!INCLUDE[prod_short](includes/prod_short.md)].
+4. Power Apps connects to your [!INCLUDE[prod_short](includes/prod_short.md)].
 Sign in using the Business Central account name and password.
 If you aren't an administrator of your [!INCLUDE[prod_short](includes/prod_short.md)], you may have to sign in with another account.
-5. Once you've signed in, Power Apps will display a list of *Environments and companies* that are available from [!INCLUDE[prod_short](includes/prod_short.md)].
+5. Once you've signed in, Power Apps displays a list of *Environments and companies* that are available from [!INCLUDE[prod_short](includes/prod_short.md)].
 Choose the environment and company that contains the data you want to connect to, such as *PRODUCTION - My Company*.
-6. Next, you'll be presented with a list of tables that are exposed as part of the API for your environment.
+6. Next, you're presented with a list of tables that are exposed as part of the API for your environment.
 Select the table that you want to connect to, and then choose **Connect**.

 These so-called tables are exposed as endpoints by the [!INCLUDE[prod_short](includes/prod_short.md)] connector for Power Apps.

 > [!NOTE]
 > If you want to include data from other tables in [!INCLUDE[prod_short](includes/prod_short.md)] in your app, then you must work with a developer to define a custom API in [!INCLUDE[prod_short](includes/prod_short.md)].

 At this point, you have successfully connected to your [!INCLUDE[prod_short](includes/prod_short.md)] data and are ready to begin building your Power App.
-You can add more screens and connect to more data from your [!INCLUDE[prod_short](includes/prod_short.md)].
-For more information, see [Create a canvas app from a sample in Power Apps](/powerapps/maker/canvas-apps/open-and-run-a-sample-app).
+You can always add more screens and connect to more data.
+Learn more at [Create a canvas app from a sample in Power Apps](/powerapps/maker/canvas-apps/open-and-run-a-sample-app).

 When you have designed and built your app, you can share it with your colleagues.
 For more information, see [Save and publish a canvas app in Power Apps](/powerapps/maker/canvas-apps/save-publish-app).